 - On the plus side, all pre-1973 cars are exempt from road tax, which could save you money if yours was built before then

 To start comparing policies and quotes for your Reliant, click the ‘GET A CAR QUOTE’ button above.
 We search for policies and prices tailored to you from our panel of insurance providers, to get our best deals to you in minutes.

-You can find more information about how your car insurance premium is calculated in our collection of guides and articles, which includes a guide on what to consider before restoring a classic car.
+You can find more information about how your car insurance premium is calculated in our collection of articles, which includes a guide on what to consider before restoring a classic car.